ColinPhilipJohnstone/Mors/README.md

 >>> Lly = mors.Lly(Mstar=1.0,Age=5000.0,Omega=10.0)

 The function Leuv() also takes the keyword argument 'band' which can be used to specify the band desired (=0 for 10-92 nm; =1 for 10-32 nm; =2 for 32-92 nm).

+The above function calculate an average Lx for a star given its mass, age, and rotation.
+In reality there is a scatter around these values that appear somewhat random, likely due to variability.
+This scatter can be described as a log normal probability density function.
+To calculate this scatter for X-ray luminosity, the user can use the XrayScatter() function.

+>>> deltaLx = mors.XrayScatter(Lx)

+Here, the user should just enter the X-ray luminosity either as a single value or a numpy array and it returns the deltaLx from the equation LxScattered = Lx + deltaLx, where Lx is the value with this scatter not included and LxScattered is the value with it included.
+The user can also send in Fx or Rx to the function and get deltaFx and deltaRx.
+Note that these values are random and will be different each time.
+The width of the random distribution is set by sigmaXray in the parameter file and can be set using the params keyword argument.

+To get scatter values for EUV, Ly-alpha, and all other parameters returned by Lxuv() described above, use XUVScatter() which takes the dictionary returned by Lxuv().

+>>> Lxuv = mors.Lxuv(Mstar=1.0,Age=5000.0,Omega=10.0)
+>>> deltaLxuv = mors.XUVScatter(Lxuv)

+The return value is a dictionary containing delta values for the same quantities in Lxuv.

 If the user wants a more detailed set of parameters for a given star, the ExtendedQuantities() function can be used and in this case, the star's mass, age, and envelope and core rotation rates must be specified.